Skip to Content

 The branch is also where several other features attach:

-• Scheduler — Templated prompts can fire on a schedule against a specific branch (great for assistant heartbeats).
+• Scheduler: Templated prompts can fire on a schedule against a specific branch (great for teammate heartbeats).

 Permissions (RBAC)